-Australian Marriage Equality and Australians 4 Equality said civil celebrants acting on behalf of the state shouldn’t be allowed to discriminate against same-sex couples, and the provisions in the draft bill would set a “dangerous precedent” in Australian law.
+Australian Marriage Equality and Australians 4 Equality said civil celebrants acting on behalf of the state shouldn’t be allowed to discriminate.
+Further, they said, the provisions of the draft bill would set a ‘dangerous precedent’.

 “Ministers of religion are and should always be free to conduct marriages in accordance with their religious tenets and doctrines,” A4E co-chair Anna Brown said.